vchi90/MeowMaze/README.md

   Base case:

-  - if treasure found {solved, return true;}.
+  - if treasure found {solved, return true;}. (explorer on treasure)

+  - if no possible paths and unused snapshots {return false;}.

-  - if all stepping stones are marked {return false;}.
-In the case that no path is available (wall spawn), also return false;
+  - if wall spawn, also return false;

   and if none apply, then apply the recursive case: